CristinaDaily/SlapSticker/README.md

 - Organize, document and test the code
 - Integrate with zoom, teams, meet...

+### What was done

+- Changed layout and visual design
+- Responsive layout for different screen sizes, for both web and mobile
+- Added header with navigation buttons
+- User can select from multiple stickers
+- Selected Sticker is highlighted
+- Added "Ready" button which starts the camera process and scrolls the screen to center it
+- Store multiple user photos (three last photos taken by user)
+- Clicking on photo opens a popup with a magnified view of the photo
+- Photo has download button

+- Reorganised project files and code

+- Added snapshot sound when taking photo

 ### quickstart

 - You can clone this repo to get started